 A couple of months after our wedding my husband brought me to Estes Park, CO.
 The first hike we went on was Twin Sisters Peaks.
-When we made it to the top, I looked over at the surrounding mountains in awe and instantly feel in love with the area.
+When we made it to the top, I looked over at the surrounding mountains in awe and instantly fell in love with the area.

 Fast forward three years and we hiked the same mountain plus a baby and a sister-in-law!
+We began at the Twin Sisters trail head which is located six miles south of Estes Park on Highway 7.

 I was excited to share this summit hike with my little one, but next time we will probably leave her home with a babysitter.
-My husband carried Cecy, but that meant I also carried a lot of weight in my pack so the three of us would have enough water, snacks and gear.
+My husband carried her, but that meant I also carried a lot of weight in my pack so the three of us would have enough water, snacks and gear.
 Baby gear = diapers, wipes, sunscreen, hat, change of clothes … we could have over-packed!?

 We were slowly chugging up the mountain with extra weight on our backs when we ran into the landslide area about 1.5 miles in.
 We navigated over loose rocks and a steeper slope.